• Skip to primary navigation

 Short answer: Nope, not the same.

 Red beans and red kidney beans are two different varieties.
-But sometimes—sometimes—you can swap them, as long as you know how to tweak the other flavors to keep things balanced.
+But sometimes you can swap them, as long as you know how to tweak the other flavors to keep things balanced.

 And yes, we'll take a closer look at just kidney beans (beyond the "red"), too.

-Let’s break it all down.
-(Also, please appreciate my self-control in not saying ‘let’s spill the beans.’
-Thank you, thank you.)
+Let's break it all down.
+(Also, did you notice my self-control in not saying "let's spill the beans"?
+You're welcome.)

 Red Kidney Beans

 Meet the big, bold, and "beefy" star of the bean world: red kidney beans.
-They’re meaty, come with that deep red, glossy coat, and belong to the kidney bean family.
-They are perfect for hearty dishes having an earthy flavor and being firmer than most beans when cooked.
+They're meaty, come with that deep red, glossy coat, and belong to the kidney bean family.
+They're perfect for hearty dishes thanks to their earthy flavor and firmer texture when cooked.

-Like every bean relative from the kidney bean family, red kidney beans will look quite like miniature kidneys when cooked (hence the name).
+Like all members of the kidney bean family, red kidney beans resemble miniature kidneys when cooked (hence the name).

 Chilis, Indian curries, and Latin American dishes.
 They're made for soaking up spices and bringing a little extra oomph and richness to your dish.